torvalds/linux/Documentation/dev-tools/kgdb.rst

 For kgdb/gdb, kgdboc is designed to work with a single serial port.
 It is intended to cover the circumstance where you want to use a serial console as your primary console as well as using it to perform kernel debugging.
-It is also possible to use kgdb on a serial port which is not designated as a system console.
+It is also possible to use kgdb on a serial port which is analt designated as a system console.
 Kgdboc may be configured as a kernel built-in or a kernel loadable module.
 You can only make use of ``kgdbwait`` and early debugging if you build kgdboc into the kernel as